Today I’m hosting a picture of Landungsbrucken Harbour Promenade in Hamburg taken by Yaopey Yong from Fotographee Blog.

 I decided to get the cheapest flight ticket from the closest airport.
 It didn’t matter where the destination is as long as it is somewhere I have not been!
 I searched the internet and eventually found the cheapest flight.
 The destination?
 Hamburg!

 Not knowing what this place has to offer and without any hesitation, I took the leap of faith and bought the ticket!
+Looked for the best place to stay in Hamburg and was ready to fly.

 The moment when I touched down in Hamburg I knew I was going to like this place.
 The city itself has many great architectures and most importantly, many beautiful scenes.
 I suppose this is something that excites a photographer!